My experience of a disorder of the temporomandbular joint. (TMJ) Here I discuss problem, diagnosis and surgical arthroplasty of the joint.

 There is a risk of damage to a facial nerve that runs very close to the joint.
 This nerve is what enables the muscles in the face to work.
 Damage to this nerve can affect and weaken the muscles of your face.

-Nerve damage through this surgery is rare and if damage does occur it is usually temporary and can take a few months to fully recover.
+Nerve damage through this surgery is rare, and if damage does occur, it is usually temporary and can take a few months to fully recover.

 Thirty Years After Arthroplasty

 Thirty years on from surgery I have had no problems.
-I can yawn and eat normally without problems or risk of dislocation.
+I can yawn and eat normally without problems or the risk of dislocation.